emreoztr/File-Compression-with-C/README.md

 # C-File-Compressor
+A homework from my second year.

+Program using Huffman Coding Tree method to compress the file.
+Takes the information from the "reference.txt" and creates a Huffman Coding Tree, then program creates "encoded.dat" file which is the compressed "reference.txt".
+And then program decodes the "encoded.dat" and creates "decoded.txt" which is same file before compression.

-Program compressing files with Huffman Coding Tree method, shows the binary code for each character in tree.
+Program shows the binary code for each character in the file, and writes file sizes and difference between them.